ashtroboy79/QA-DevOps-Core-Practical-Project/README.md

     to
     if x in (a, b,c)

-GCP seems to have issues with running more than 1 instance of each service, using replicas caused issues, currently uncertain how to solve.
+July 1st GCP seems to have issues with running more than 1 instance of each service, using replicas caused issues, currently uncertain how to solve.
 Also even though the swarm-worker is running services, when I attempt to visit the app on the swarm-worker, i end up with This site can’t be reached The connection was reset.